 We feel good about ourselves once we can check the exercise box of our “to do” list.
 In addition, let's not forget the feeling that exercise itself can bring.
 Taking a brisk walk in the morning creates an energy boost, a mental sharpness and a sort of walker's “high” that comes with all vigorous exercise.

 Once the walk is over, the “can do” attitude will carry over to the other things you face throughout the day.
 That morning walk actually creates a positive momentum going forward.
+(Also, here are 192 additional health habits you can build.)

 4. Walking in the morning promotes weight loss.